-How much ARICEPT should you take?
+How much ARICEPT should you take

 Always take this medicine exactly as your doctor or pharmacist has told you.
 Check with your doctor or pharmacist if you are not sure.
-Initially, the recommended dose is 5 mg (one white tablet) every night.
-After one month, your doctor may tell you to take 10 mg (one yellow tablet) every night.
+Initially, the recommended dose is 5 mg (one white tablet) every night before you go to bed.
+After one month, your doctor may tell you to take 10 mg (one yellow tablet) every night before you go to bed.